abvee/asus-s15-vivobook-oled/README.md

 Arch Wiki article on pipewire.

-***NOTE:*** as of pipewire version 0.3.71, this no longer occurs, and the file can be removed or commented out with `--` as per the lua language.
+***NOTE:*** as of pipewire version 0.3.71, this no longer occurs, and the file can be removed or commented out with `--`.